barcus/bareos/README.md

 :file_folder: Those docker-compose file are configured to store data inside `/data/(bareos|mysql|pgsql)`

-Finaly, when your containers are up and runing access Bareos through
+Finally, when your containers are up and running access Bareos through

 * WebUI :